leonp/leonp.github.io/work/index.md

 			<h2><a href="http://allsortzgroup.co.uk">Allsortz Theatre Group</a></h2>

 			<p>A simple one page site.
-This project involved researching the client&#8217;s work, using <a href="https://pages.github.com/">Github Pages</a> to set up simple, free and fast hosting, designing the look of the site and embedding a Vimeo film that scales when visitors visit the site with a mobile phone.</p>
+This project involved researching the client&#8217;s work, using <a href="https://pages.github.com/">Github Pages</a> to set up simple, free and fast hosting, designing the look of the site and embedding a Vimeo film that scales when visitors view the site with a mobile phone.</p>

 		</article>